-Healthcare in the USA is a contentious issue.
-For those who have private medical insurance and comprehensive coverage, medical facilities in the USA are some of the best in the world.
-For those without insurance, healthcare in the USA is mediocre and sometimes completely inaccessible.
+Healthcare in the US is a contentious issue.
+For those who have private medical insurance and comprehensive coverage, medical facilities in America are some of the best in the world.
+For those without insurance, healthcare in the US is mediocre and sometimes completely inaccessible.

 Major traumas can easily cost hundreds of thousands of dollars and for those who can't afford it, medical treatment is limited.
 Emergency services must be provided by law to everyone.
 However, patients can expect to pay hefty fees afterwards.